Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Home and road insights

-- Pittsburgh has one win against the spread, and is 2-2 overall, at home this year.
+- Pittsburgh has one win against the spread, and is 2-2 overall, at home this season.

-- In four home games this year, Pittsburgh has hit the over twice.
+- This season, in four home games, Pittsburgh has gone over the total twice.

-- Away from home, Chicago has just one win against the spread and is 1-3 overall.
+- Chicago has one win against the spread, and is 1-3 overall, in away games.

-- This year, in four away games, Chicago has gone over the total once.
+- This season, in four road games, Chicago has hit the over once.

 Powered by Data Skrive.